 Regulatory Overview 80

 History, Reorganisation and Group Structure 93

 Business 113

 Relationship with Controlling Shareholders 176

 Directors, Senior Management and Employees 187

 Substantial Shareholders 203

 Share Capital 204

 Cornerstone Investors 208

 Financial Information 215

-Future Plans and Use of Proceeds 269
+Future Plans and [REDACTED] 269

-Underwriting 278
+[REDACTED] 278

-Structure of the Global Offering 291
+Structure of the [REDACTED] 291

-How to Apply for Hong Kong Offer Shares 303
+How to [REDACTED] 303

 Appendix I - Accountants' Report I-1

 Appendix II - Unaudited Pro Forma Financial Information II-1

 Appendix III - Summary of the Constitution of the Company and Cayman Islands Company Law III-1

 Appendix IV - Statutory and General Information IV-1

-Appendix V-Documents Delivered to the Registrarof Companies and Available for Inspection V-1
+Appendix V - Documents Delivered to the Registrar of Companies and Available for Inspection V-1

-This summary aims to give you an overview of the information contained in this prospectus.
-As this is a summary, it does not contain all the information that may be important to you and is qualified in its entirety by, and should be read in conjunction with, the full text of this prospectus.
-You should read the whole prospectus including the appendices hereto, which constitute an integral part of this prospectus, before you decide to invest in the Offer Shares.
+This summary aims to give you an overview of the information contained in this [REDACTED].
+As this is a summary, it does not contain all the information that may be important to you and is qualified in its entirety by, and should be read in conjunction with, the full text of this [REDACTED].
+You should read the whole [REDACTED] including the appendices hereto, which constitute an integral part of this [REDACTED], before [REDACTED] in the [REDACTED].
 There are risks associated with any investment.
-Some of the particular risks in investing in the Offer Shares are set out in the section headed "Risk Factors" in this prospectus.
-You should read that section carefully before you decide to invest in the Offer Shares.
+Some of the particular risks in [REDACTED] are set out in the section headed "Risk Factors" in this [REDACTED].
+You should read that section carefully before you decide to [REDACTED] in the [REDACTED].